TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 **Part Cleanup**

 * Many parts that only got used once were removed in favor of reusing parts
-* Currently, there are two types of tool rods: small and tough, and two bindings: small and tough
+* Currently, there are two types of handles: small (tool) and tough
+* Large bindings are replaced with large plates, leaving just tool bindings
-* Sword guards are replaced with other parts, including tool rods, small plates, and bindings based on the sword
+* Sword guards are replaced with other parts, including tool handles and bindings based on the sword
 * Tool heads ideally will be used in at least two tools.
 For example, the axe head is used on the axe and the mattock

 ## Modifiers